aaryanDhakal22/aaryanDhakal22/README.md

 I have a discord you can see me there 😁 : @Aaryan22#2876 Also, if you're wondering, YES, I do have an [official geek certificate](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab).

-## 🥅Goals for 2022
+## 🥅Goals for 2023

-- Learn 3 programming languages to the **EXPERT** level.
+- Update your projects to 2023
-- Have 2 absolutely polished projects.
+- Work more on low level programming
 - Find out how to center a div😡
-- Complete Data structures and Algorithm and be interview ready.
+- Get an amazing internship and learn everything you can